 - 4. Curves- Four different curves can be setup and assigned to four different Light clocks.
 For light level spiking and for the use of independent clocks to control different light types (incandescent and fluorescent for example) within the house.
 Select the curve you want to setup from the drop down. - 5.
-Bend Point- This is the current displayed bend point of the Light Clock Curve.
+Bend Point- This is the current displayed bend point of the Light Clock: Curve.
 Only one bend point can be shown at a time.
-Up to ten bend poin as can be used on each Curve.
+Up to ten bend points can be used on each Curve.
 Select the Bend point you want to setup from the drop down. - 6.
-Active From Day- This is the day that current bend point will become the active light clock settings. - Main House ? Ľ CURVE 1 BENDPOINT 1 Active From Day 1 CURVE 1 BENDPOINT 3 BENDPOINT 4 Events 1 CURVE 3 BENDPOINT 5 CURVE 4 BENDPOINT 6 RENDPOINT 7 BENDPOINT 8 BENDPOINT 9 27 Oct 2010 10:37:11 am Age - 7.
-Events- The Control allows a maximum of 24 events.
-Each event the user chooses whether the Relay (if use $\frac{7}{2}$ assigned to the clock turns on or off, what the dimmer (if used) level setting should be at the time of the event and how long it should take to get to that dimmer setting (sunrise/sunset time).
+Active From Day- This is the day that current bend point will become the active light clock settings.

+5 Main House ? የ Ľ CURVE 1 BENDPOINT 1 Active From Day 1 CURVE 1 BENDPOINT 3 BENDPOINT 4 Events 1 CURVE 3 BENDPOINT 5 CURVE 4 BENDPOINT 6 RENDPOINT 7 BENDPOINT 8 BENDPOINT 9 27 Oct 2010 10:37:11 am Age mum of 24 events.
+Each event the user chooses whether the Relay (if used, assigned to the clock turns on or off, what the dimmer (if used) level setting should be at the time of the event and how long it should take to get to that dimmer setting (sunrise/sunset time).